sivamathsoft/eGFR/README.md

 # eGFR
-This is to calculate Estimated GFR
+This is to calculate Estimated GFR based on CKD-EPI formula helped by github copilot and chatGPT free version